perforce/helix-authentication-service/docs/Development.md

 If for some reason you do not want the auth service to be using HTTPS and its self-signed certificate, you can use HTTP instead.
-This is particularly relevant when testing with a browser that refuses to open insecure web sites, such as the SAML Desktop Agent with its embedded Chromium browser.
+This is particularly relevant when developing with a browser that refuses to open insecure web sites, such as the SAML Desktop Agent with its embedded Chromium browser.

 Assuming you are using the Docker containers: